tart-telescope/tools/README.md

 # TART telescope tools

 Containerized tools for using the TART radio telescope.
 This repository creates a TART tools container.
-It is recommended that this container be used using apptainer (or singularity).
-The tools available are
+It is recommended that this container be used using apptainer (or singularity) which requires Linux or recent versions of Windows.
+They can also be used with docker on all platforms (but some filesystem mounting is required).

+The tools available are:

 * [tart2ms](https://github.com/tart-telescope/tart2ms): Create and manipulate measurement sets from TART data
 * [disko](https://github.com/tmolteno/disko): Discrete Sky Operator imaging.
 Ideal for working with wide-field TART data.